DutyTTE: Deciphering Uncertainty in Origin-Destination Travel Time Estimation: Related Work

-OD-based TTE methods, like TEMP~\cite{wang2019simple}, ST-NN~\cite{jindal2017unified}, MURAT~\cite{li2018multi}, DeepOD~\cite{yuan2020effective} mainly take ODT as input to model the correlations between ODT and travel times.
+OD-based TTE methods, like TEMP~\cite{wang2019simple}, ST-NN~\cite{jindal2017unified}, MURAT~\cite{li2018multi}, DeepOD~\cite{yuan2020effective} model the correlations between ODT and travel times.
 DOT~\cite{DOT-SIGMOD23} develops a diffusion model for TTE using pixelated trajectories.
-MWSL-TTE~\cite{wang2023multi} proposes to search a potential path first, and sums the estimated travel times of segments.
+MWSL-TTE~\cite{wang2023multi} proposes to search a path first, and sums the estimated travel times of segments.
 However, these methods face limitations in modeling the complex correlations between OD pairs and travel time under varying traffic conditions, and they lack the capability to effectively model travel time uncertainty in road segments.

 \textbf{Uncertainty Quantification in Deep Learning}.
-Methods for quantifying uncertainty in deep learning can be broadly classified into Bayesian and Frequentist approaches~\cite{wu2021quantifying}.
-Bayesian methods~\cite{pmlr-v139-izmailov21a,kendall2017uncertainties} capture uncertainty by assigning probabilistic distributions to model parameters, considering variations in these parameters as measures of uncertainty.
-Non-Bayesian methods, such as ensemble-based approaches~\cite{lakshminarayanan2017simple,liu2020probabilistic} and Brownian Motion-based methods~\cite{kong2020sde}, model the randomness of the learning process in various tasks.
-MIS-Regression~\cite{gneiting2007strictly} and Quantile Regression~\cite{gasthaus2019probabilistic} estimate uncertainty intervals by modifying the output layers without relying on likelihood functions.
-These uncertainty quantification methods could be combined with TTE methods for OD input to quantify uncertainty in travel time.
-However, such combinations fall short of effectively modeling the intricate correlations between OD pairs and travel time uncertainty under complex conditions, and cannot offer statistical guarantees for the estimated uncertainty of travel time.
+Methods for quantifying uncertainty in deep learning can be broadly classified into Bayesian and frequentist approaches~\cite{wu2021quantifying}.
+Bayesian methods~\cite{pmlr-v139-izmailov21a,kendall2017uncertainties} quantify uncertainty by assigning probabilistic distributions to model parameters, with variations in these parameters representing uncertainty.
+Non-Bayesian methods include ensemble-based approaches~\cite{lakshminarayanan2017simple,liu2020probabilistic}, which model uncertainty by aggregating predictions from diverse models, and Brownian Motion-based techniques~\cite{kong2020sde}, which simulate stochastic dynamics in the learning process to capture uncertainty.
+Techniques like MIS-Regression~\cite{gneiting2007strictly} and Quantile Regression~\cite{gasthaus2019probabilistic} estimate uncertainty intervals by modifying output layers without relying on likelihood functions.
+These uncertainty quantification methods can be integrated with TTE approaches to estimate travel time uncertainty~\cite{zhu2022cross}.
+However, such combinations fail to accurately predict paths and account for the varying uncertainty of travel times across segments under complex conditions.